emca-it/ITRS-Log-Analytics-7.x/02-Configuration/02-Configuration.md

     Take in mind you will have to change those values on all of your cluster nodes this way.
 Restart is not required as API was used earlier.

-    Thanks to that, settings will be protected against a state failure.
+    **Important!** Thanks to that, settings will be protected against a state failure.

+### Flood stage and read-only mode

+When the cluster reaches the "flood stage", it is automatically put into a read-only mode.
+It prevents a cluster failure - **reaching 100% disk usage on a Logserver cluster is a critical issue!**

+The best way to remove the read-only mode is to make more disk space available for the cluster - either by adding more space or removing data (indices) from it.
+When the cluster reaches the "low stage" or below, it will automatically switch from the read-only mode.

+Adjusting the levels with the above API examples to suit your installation is another option.

+Disabling the threshold checking is not recommended!
+Also, changing the "threshold_enabled" setting to "false" does not turn the read-only mode off automatically!

 ## Authentication with Active Directory